 In Illinois, more than one person can be considered at fault in an accident.
 For example, say one driver is speeding toward an intersection, while someone coming from the opposite direction is making a left turn.
 A collision ensues.
 The driver making the left turn would normally be at fault, but they can argue that it was impossible to judge the distance of the other car because it was speeding, so the fault could be divided between both.

-In Illinois, the standard for recovery of damages is called modified comparative negligence, which means that even if you’re at fault, if it is determined that you are less than 50 percent at fault, you’re still entitled to damages.
+The standard for recovering damages in a comparative negligence case is called modified comparative negligence.
+Under this system, if it’s determined that you are less than 50 percent at fault in an accident, you’re entitled to damages.

-It’s a little confusing, we know.
-That’s why we urge you to seek good legal counsel if you’re in an accident.
-An Illinois lawyer with insurance experience will be able to guide you through the complexities of comparative negligence and make sure your claim is handled fairly.
+How fault and claims payouts shake down can be complex.
+That’s why it’s crucial to seek good legal counsel if you’re involved in an accident in Illinois.
+An attorney with insurance experience will be able to guide you through the nuances of comparative negligence and make sure your claim is handled fairly.

-You know you need insurance to be able to drive legally, but what do you do if, say, you’ve had some dings to your record and are considered a high-risk driver?
+Insurance is required to drive legally in Illinois.
+But what do you do if, say, you’ve had some dings to your record and are considered a high-risk driver?
 You may not be able to find insurance on the voluntary market.

 Like many states, Illinois and the insurance industry have teamed up to offer plans that can help you get on the road immediately.
 The Illinois Automobile Insurance Plan requires you to meet four requirements to apply for a policy:

-- You must be turned down for auto insurance from other insurance companies.
+- You must be turned down for auto insurance from private insurance companies

 Of course, there’s a caveat: You may pay more for the policy than you would for an average policy on the open market.
 But if you’ve been hindered by a lack of insurance, this is a great resource that will have you driving legally again.

-If you maintain a good driving record while you’re on the plan, you may find it easier to get a normal policy with out of our top insurance companies in Illinois within a year or so.
+If you maintain a good driving record while you’re on the plan, you may find it easier to get a normal policy with one of the top insurance companies in Illinois within a year or so.